plone/meta/config/README.md

 __CAUTION:__

-Running this script stashes any uncommitted changes in the repositories, run `git stash pop` to recover them.
+Running this script stashes any uncommitted changes in the repositories, Run `git stash pop` to recover them.

 ### Re-enabling GitHub Actions